EXPLAINER-What is at stake for investors in Angola's elections?

 By Rachel Savage and Catarina Demony

-LONDON/LUANDA, Aug 18 (Reuters) - Angolan voters will choose next Wednesday between a party that's been in power for nearly five decades and its main opponent for even longer, in what looks like the closest ever election in Africa's second-biggest oil producer.
+LONDON/LUANDA, Aug 23 (Reuters) - Angolans will vote on Wednesday for a new president and parliament in what looks set to be the closest election in Africa's second-biggest oil producer since the country won independence from Portugal in 1975.

 WHO ARE THE MAIN PLAYERS?

-A May Afrobarometer poll gave the ruling MPLA, which has governed since independence from Portugal in 1975, a lead of 7% over UNITA.
+A May Afrobarometer poll gave the ruling MPLA, which has governed Angola since independence, a lead of 7% over UNITA.
 Analysts expect it to win despite growing support for the opposition.

 WHAT IS AT STAKE FOR INVESTORS?

-In Africa, only Nigeria produces more oil than Angola, according to OPEC, while Kimberley Process data ranks it as the world's seventh-largest rough diamond producer.
+Angola is one of Africa's largest economies.
+It is the continent's second-largest oil producer after Nigeria, according to OPEC, while Kimberley Process data ranks it as the world's seventh-biggest producer of rough diamonds.

-One of Africa's largest economies, Angola has been dominated by state-owned companies, a legacy of its socialist past.
-The government has embarked on ambitious privatisation programmes but progress has been slow.
-Restructuring state oil company Sonangol and diamond miner Endiama ahead of partial IPOs is expected by authorities to take another 12 to 18 months.
+Long dominated by state-owned companies, a legacy of its socialist past, Angola has embarked on ambitious privatisation programmes but progress has been slow.
+Authorities expect the restructuring of state oil company Sonangol and diamond miner Endiama ahead of partial IPOs to take a further 12 to 18 months.

 Lourenço has also opened anti-corruption probes against the previous MPLA administration.